-The remit of the newly formed Audit Committee and our Responsible Officer provides additional oversight of the Academy's financial affairs and to provide the governing body with on-going independent assurance that:
+The Audit Committee is a sub-committee of the main Board of Trustees.
+Its purpose is to The remit of the Audit and Risk Committee provides additional oversight of the Academy's financial affairs and to provide the governing body with on-going independent assurance that:

-- the financial responsibilities of the governing body are being properly discharged: - resources are being managed in an efficient, economical and effective manner; - · sound systems of internal financial control are being maintained; and - · financial considerations are fully taken into account in reaching decisions.
+- the financial responsibilities of the governing body are being properly discharged; - · resources are being managed in an efficient, economical and effective manner; - · sound systems of internal financial control are being maintained; and - financial considerations are fully taken into account in reaching decisions.